As a FTB what is the most important number one tip you can impart about purchase conveyancing in Ammanford?

 The Council of Property Search Organisations (CoPSO) has noted the conclusions of a review by MoveWithUs that conveyancing searches do not feature amongst the top 10 causes of delays during the legal transfer of property.
 Local searches are unlikely to feature in any slowing down conveyancing in Ammanford.

 It has been 3 months following my purchase conveyancing in Ammanford completed.
 I have checked the Land Registry website which shows that I paid £175,000 when infact I paid £160,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the premises from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-I am purchasing my first flat in Ammanford with a mortgage from Norwich and Peterborough Building Society.
-The builders would not budge the price so I negotiated five thousand pounds worth of additionals instead.
-The sale representative advised me not to tell my solicitor about the side-deal as it could impact my mortgage with Norwich and Peterborough Building Society.
+I'm buying a new build house in Ammanford with a loan from Halifax.
+The developers refused to reduce the amount so I negotiated £7000 of additionals instead.
+The estate agent told me not disclose to my solicitor about this deal as it could impact my mortgage with the lender.
 Is this normal?.